kasslent/clc-digital-skills/_lessons/module-5.1.md

 You will need to install:
 * [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/) - it's a free tool for SEO audits on large websites
-* [Keywords Everywhere](https://keywordseverywhere.com/) Chrome browser extension, also free.
+* [Keywords Everywhere](https://keywordseverywhere.com/) - a Chrome browser extension, also free.
 You will need to activate the plugin by entering your email to obtain an API key.
 Ask your mentors if you need help!

 ## What is SEO?